Houston Area

 Miller Outdoor Theater

-With eight months of free programming, the Miller Outdoor Theater has been a locals favorite for generations.
-It offers a large stage with an orchestra pit and professional lighting to accommodate over 1,700 seats.
-On the sloping lawn 4,500 spectators can enjoy a production on blankets or with chairs.
+With eight months of free programming from Spring to Fall, the Miller Outdoor Theater has been a local favorite for generations.
+It offers a large stage with an orchestra pit and professional lighting for its outdoor productions.
+It offers over 1,700 seats.
+On the sloping lawn, 4,500 spectators can enjoy a production on blankets or with chairs.

 Located at 6000 Hermann Park Dr. Check the schedule for the latest production.
 Four assigned seats can be reserved online the day before a performance.
 Lawn seats are first-come, first-serve.
 The Miller Outdoor Theater offers a concession stand.
 Free parking is available at the Houston Zoo and the McGovern Centennial Gardens.